xvargr/react-web-component-template/README.md

 # React Web Component Template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules as a web component to be injected into existing applications.
+This template provides a minimal setup to get React working in Vite as a web component to be injected into existing applications.
+See injectIndex.html to see how the bundler injects the react script into a target div and stylesheets into the react app shadow dom.

 Currently, two official plugins are available: